LuisReyes98/sample_lighttouch_app/README.md

 Lighttouch apps handle the frontend by the use themes and tera templates

 ### Themes

 The way lighttouch handles the front-end is by the use of a series of themes that are defined in the themes folder of the application.
 The themes can be as complex as the whole layout of a page or as simple as singular html component that can be reused.
 The themes are composed by a folder that contains the info.yaml file that contains the theme name and dependencies to other themes (parent themes), the html files that are treated as templates, css and any other folders or files that may be used to keep the code orgnaized

 themes are automatically registered by lighttouch in the application, the application launches using a singular theme still themes can have as many parent themes as they may need.

 #### Calling HTML

 When and html element is call to be render from the back-end or is included in the template as such:  `{% include "component.html" %}` , lighttouch will automatically look for the template in the  current theme and if it is not found it would search for it in the parent themes iterating over them in the same order that they were declared.
 Graphic example of the search:

-    • looking for component ‘el.html’
+* looking for the component `el.html` example:
-– Current Theme  * index.html
+|-- Current Theme :x:
--------Parent theme 1  *  lorem.html
+| ---- Parent theme 1 :x:
--------Parent theme 2  *  el.html (found)
+| ------ Parent theme 2  :heavy_check_mark: `el.html` **found**
--------Parent theme 3  * el.html
+| -------- Parent theme 3  :heavy_exclamation_mark: **Never Reached**

 it is important to know that the order of declaration of the parent theme matters when the app is call to include an html element , because if in different themes a file location and name repeats, lighttouch will use the first one it founds

 #### Tera

-lighttouch uses The template language https://tera.netlify.com/docs/templates/ , to control the designing of the front-end, Tera allows to show variables , use filters for variable , create render conditionals, use of for methods, to include html elements and to allow that a template can extend form another template even if the template doesn't exist in the current theme and it belongs to a parent theme.
+Lighttouch uses The template language [Tera](https://tera.netlify.com/docs/templates/), to control the designing of the front-end, Tera allows to show variables , use filters for variable , create render conditionals, use of for methods, to include html elements and to allow that a template can extend form another template even if the template doesn't exist in the current theme and it belongs to a parent theme.

 with this in consideration the front-end layout can be very organized by spliting each element in different template files and even split more complex elements into a separated theme to improve the re usability of the html.